Details

 Hiding Caches

-So you want to hide a cache for Fraser Valley Cache Bash.
+So you want to hide a cache for Lower Mainland Cache Bash.
 We have some guidelines for

 having your geocache included in this event.